garrotte13/TurretPod/faq.md

 - Trains support is under question (Low priority, but may give some fun in result).
 There is another mod for it (has some pros and cons).

 - Aircraft support is accidental (may not work, Low priority).
+Tested with HelicopterRevival successfully (that mod needs a small fix for it).

-- VehicleWagon2 mod support is of course on the way.
-Highest priority.
+- VehicleWagon2 mod is supported.
 I love when tank isn't put back into pocket.
 Do you?

 - Still testing balance now.
 Feedback will be highly appreciated, especially for endgame.